After fulfilling a fifth-grade prophecy, UW safety Dominique Hampton may be ready to ascend

 Muhammad Oliver knows a Division I defensive back when he sees one.

 After all, the 52-year-old Oliver was once a cornerback and decathlete at the University of Oregon, who played parts of four NFL seasons with five different teams.
-And his son, Isaiah Oliver, earned All-Pac-12 honors as a corner at the University of Colorado as well, before being selected by the Atlanta Falcons in the second round in 2018.
+And his son, Isaiah Oliver, earned All-Pac-12 honors as a corner at the University of Colorado before being selected by the Atlanta Falcons in the second round in 2018.

 So, when “Coach Mo” says a kid is bound for a college secondary, that qualifies as much more than an uninformed opinion.